ryeatomega/khid_rust/README.md

 A Rust port of my original `khinsider_downloader` Python project.

 **Disclaimer**: This is a hobby project.
 I am not responsible for any damages to your system from running this program, or for any IP bans from the website.
 If you encounter any bugs or errors, please report them to me!
+P.S: This should also not go against their TOS, because i have not implemented mass consecutive downloading.
+(If you are the website creator and do want me to take this down, i will, please email me.)

 ## Overview